 About Kim A. Munson (author, curator, art historian)

 Kim A Munson (MA SFSU) is the editor of the Eisner Award-nominated anthology Comic Art in Museums (University Press of Mississippi press release) the first academic book to explore the evolution of thought about comic art 1930-present as manifested in art exhibitions.
-Kim is an art historian, author, artist, and curator living in the San Francisco Bay Area.
+A new resident of Jersey City, NJ, Kim is an art historian, author, artist, and curator.
 She has contributed essays on comic art, museum exhibitions, labor emblems, and other topics to numerous books and journals including The Cambridge Companion to Comics, The Comics of R. Crumb: Underground in the Art Museum, Source: Notes in the History of Art, International Journal of Comic Art, and Places Journal.
 She was a 2022 Eisner Awards Judge and the curator of Women in Comics (NY, Rome, Napoli), Colleen Doran Illustrates Neil Gaiman (NY, San Diego), and Beautiful Monsters: The Art of Emil Ferris (NY).
-Denis Kitchen: Conversations and Trina Robbins: Conversations are forthcoming from UPM in 2025.
+Her latest books Conversations with Denis Kitchen (newly available) and Conversations with Trina Robbins (Spring 2026) are coming from UPM.

 Support Kitchen’s upcoming documentary on Kickstarter.